Oh no! We may not fully support the browser or device software you are using !

 To experience our site in the best way possible, please update your browser or device software, or move over to another browser.

 There are certain documents you need to have to file your tax return and your Form W-2, also known as your wage and tax statement, is one of them.
-Companies are required to issue W-2's no later than January 31 so you can file your tax return and they can verify your tax return includes all your income and withholding.
+Companies are required to issue W-2's no later than January 31 so you can file your tax return and the IRS can verify your tax return includes all your income and withholding.
 The deadline is extended by a few days if January 31 falls on a weekend.

 All employers must file a W-2 for each employee.
 This document reports the amount of income you earned at that job, as well as your federal, state, Social Security, and Medicare taxes withheld.
 In addition, your W-2 offers details on other contributions you made during the year, such as those related to your retirement fund and healthcare.